whitfin/jen/README.md

 You should disable the default features as it includes several dependencies which are required for the CLI use case.
-These dependencies are not included in your application when these features are disables.
+These dependencies are not included in your application when these features are disabled.

 ### Usage